-India optometrists add safety measures to cut COVID-19 risk
+Opticians in India use infection control measures to cut Covid-19 risk

 The coronavirus pandemic temporarily closed countless businesses across India, but many optometrist offices, optical shops and eye hospitals are open again with added safety precautions in place.